Lightstreamer/Lightstreamer-example-AdvStockList-client-android/README.md

 Note that you can skip this section and build the application without using any IDE.

-You can either open the provided project into [Android Studio](https://developer.android.com/sdk/installing/studio.html) or you can import the sources, the resources, the AndroidManifest file and the required dependencies into new [Eclipse](http://www.eclipse.org/) project (provided you installed the necessary [ADT plugin](http://developer.android.com/sdk/eclipse-adt.html)).

-In the Eclipse case, you'll need to separately download the [Android SDK](http://developer.android.com/sdk/), configure the project to use the [v7 Support Library](https://developer.android.com/tools/support-library/setup.html) and discover the required libraries and their dependencies by looking at the provided gradle build files.
+To open the project in [Android Studio](https://developer.android.com/sdk/installing/studio.html), import the provided files and drop in `app/libs` the library `ls-android-client.jar` from the Lighstreamer SDK for Android Clients.

 ### Deploy